pipeli18ne/RFC/02-library.md

 ## Solution

 What if the usage of an i18n library would be the same for all frameworks?
 Nothing new to learn.
 Just one way to do it.
 Your i18n code will look the same for all projects.
 You can reuse your knowledge and code.
 You can focus on the actual application instead of learning how to use a new i18n library.

+This would make internationalizing an application more accessible for developers.
+Further, the tooling around a library can be improved to offer new capabilities and help developers focusing on the actual code instead of the i18n part.

 ### Runtimes